-- The Protect & Sign Core Application creates a unique, temporary and random OTP code using a random number generated by the HSM, stores the reference value5 of the OTP code in a database and transmits the OTP code and signatory's SAP-information (phone number) to the SMS Gateway provider.
-The SMS Gateway provider transmits the SMS with the OTP to the signatory's phone. - In the SAP web page the signatory checks the document to be signed or the reference to the document to be signed and all signatory's identity information (name and phone number).
+- The signatory connects to the SAP web page using the Token ID (e.g., by redirection through a pre-existing https-session between the calling application and the signatory) and the requested page according to the choice of the calling application is pushed to the signatory via the established TLS connection. - The Protect & Sign core application creates a unique, temporary and random OTP code using a random number generated by the HSM, stores the reference value10 of the OTP code in a database and transmits the OTP code and signatory's SAP-information (phone number) to the SMS gateway provider.
+The SMS gateway provider transmits the SMS with the OTP to the signatory's phone. - In the SAP web page the signatory checks the document to be signed or the reference to the document to be signed and all signatory's identity information (name and phone number).
 If the signatory agrees to sign, the check boxes to approve the legal notices written in the SAP web page must be clicked, and then the signatory fills in the OTP code and clicks the "Sign" button.
-If the signatory doesn't want to sign she can click a "Refuse" button. - Protect & Sign Core Application verifies the code received in the SAP Web Page against the reference value of the OTP code in the database, a maximum of three attempts is allowed.
-If the code corresponds to the reference value, the Protect & Sign Core Application requests the generation of the key pair inside the HSM.
-A CSR for the public key is generated and signed by the HSM. - The Protect & Sign Core Application sends the CSR and signatory ID information to be set in the certificate to the CA and the CA generates a certificate for the signatory and sends it back to the Protect & Sign Core Application.
+If the signatory doesn't want to sign she can click a "Refuse" button. - Protect & Sign core application verifies the code received in the SAP web page against the reference value of the OTP code in the database, a maximum of three attempts is allowed.
+If the code corresponds to the reference value, the Protect & Sign core application requests the generation of the key pair inside the HSM.
+A CSR for the public key is generated and signed by the HSM. - The Protect & Sign core application sends the CSR and signatory ID information to be set in the certificate to the CA and the CA generates a certificate for the signatory and sends it back to the Protect & Sign core application.
 (The process of issuing qualified certificates is outside the scope of this confirmation).
-The Protect & Sign Core Application also gets the CRL or OCSP response to verify the status of signatory's certificate. - When the calling application has sent the entire document to be signed the Protect & Sign Core Application calculates the hash value (SHA-256) of the document.
-Otherwise the hash value is calculated by the calling application and transmitted to the Protect & Sign Core Application. - The hash value is signed inside the HSM using the SCD and the signed hash value is returned to the Protect & Sign Core Application. - The HSM destroys the SCD using its certified key-destruction function. - The Protect & Sign Core Application requests a time stamped token at the Time Stamping Authority (TSA) and the TSA responds with a time stamped token.
-(The TSA processes are outside the scope of this confirmation). - Process (1): Protect & Sign Core Application adds the time stamped token and the CRL or OCSP response to the signed hash value and constructs the signature of the document (without DTM6).
-When the calling application has sent the entire document the Protect & Sign Core Application constructs the signed document.
-Otherwise the signed document is constructed by the calling application. - Process (2): Protect & Sign Core Application adds the time stamped token to the signed hash value and constructs the signature of the document (with DTM). - Process (1): When the calling application had sent the entire document the Protect & Sign Core Application sends the signed document back to the signatory, otherwise the signature of the document is sent back to the calling application. - Process (2): Protect & Sign Core Application sends back the signature of the document (with DTM) to the DocuSign Signature Application.
-The DocuSign Signature Application creates the signed document returns the return URL to Protect & Sign Core Application. - The Protect & Sign Core Application generates a "Proof File" associated to the signature transaction.
-This file contains the audit trail provided during the operation of the SAP (client request, document resp. document-reference presented to the signatory in the SAP web page, signed document resp. signature of the document and the time and description of each operation).
-The Proof File is signed using a dedicated proof-file signature key within the HSM and time stamped using the TSA.
-The Proof File is stored encrypted (using a dedicated proof-file encryption key within the HSM) in the file storage.
+The Protect & Sign core application also gets the CRL or OCSP response to verify the status of signatory's certificate. - When the calling application has sent the entire document to be signed the Protect & Sign core application calculates the hash value (SHA-256) of the document.
+Otherwise the hash value is calculated by the calling application and transmitted to the Protect & Sign core application. - The hash value is signed inside the HSM using the SCD and the signed hash value is returned to the Protect & Sign core application. - The HSM destroys the SCD using its certified key-destruction function. - The Protect & Sign core application requests a time stamped token at the Time Stamping Authority (TSA) and the TSA responds with a time stamped token.
+(The TSA processes are outside the scope of this confirmation). - Process (1): Protect & Sign core application adds the time stamped token and the CRL or OCSP response to the signed hash value and constructs the signature of the document

-5 PBKDF2 with HMAC-SHA256
+10 PBKDF2 with HMAC-SHA256